patricklam/plam.new-webpage/content/post/20191111-laurie-hendren.md

 author:     "Patrick Lam"
 tags:       ["academia"]
 categories: ["work"]
+showtoc:    false
 published:  true

 ---

-# Recommendation letter for CS-Can Lifetine Achievement Award
+# Recommendation letter for CS-Can Lifetime Achievement Award

 I am writing to strongly endorse the nomination of Prof. Laurie Hendren for a posthumous Award for Lifetime Achievement in Computer